-The aim of the project is to critically explore the question of legal gender (a term we use for the different ways in which law explicitly treats people as having a gender or sex that is stable, unitary, binary and carried with them).
-What would be the social, cultural and political implications if the ways state law recognised people’s sex/ gender radically changed?
-What concerns and challenges does this proposal invoke?
+The aim of the project is to critically explore the question of “legal gender” .
+This is a term we use for the different ways in which law explicitly treats people as having a gender or sex that is stable, unitary, binary and carried with them.
+Focusing on the jurisdiction of England and Wales, we ask: What would be the social, cultural and political implications if the ways that state law recognised people’s sex/ gender radically changed?
+What concerns, problems and challenges would such proposals invoke, particularly for thinking about equality and social justice?
 The project will draw on experiences in other countries, the legal approach taken towards other social characteristics, such as religion, ethnicity and sexuality, and the views of activists, policy-makers, NGOs, lawyers and the wider public.

-Phase One of the research looked at legal systems for determining and regulating gender around the world.
-In light of law reforms being proposed and introduced internationally, its aim was to put the radical proposal of abolishing legal gender status into conversation with policy-makers, activists and NGOs.
+Part One of the research looked at legal systems for determining and regulating gender around the world.
+In light of law reforms being proposed and introduced internationally, its aim was to put the radical proposal of abolishing legal gender status into conversation w policy-makers, activists and NGOs.

 The second phase of our research is now underway.
 It is exploring the implications of either radically reforming or abolishing the current system by which people are legally gendered, including through registering sex at birth.
 Our research has now divided into four separate strands.

 The final phase of the project will provide a concluding analysis of the viability, strengths and weaknesses of different law reform options based on interdisciplinary scholarship and the research we have carried out.
 As part of this final stage, we will also produce a draft bill (or bills) setting out our assessment of how law reform might be operationalised.
 This will combine our research findings with feminist and other critical principles for law reform.